maple2958/maple2958/README.md

 [Brief Introduction - Remove this afterwards]

 I am a university student majoring in Arabic language and culture and International relations.
 I love linguistics, technology and travelling.
+I love finding new solutions to problems and I love learning new things and skills.

 ## Objective
 [Provide Objective - Remove this afterwards]]